6 CLM software features that help you meet GDPR requirements

 With higher demands on your business comes higher demands on the systems and solutions that you’re using.
 Your contracts might contain personal data, meaning that they might be subject to the new regulation.
 With this in mind, it’s important that your contract management solution helps you become and stay compliant.

-To help you on the way, we’ve listed five key features that your contract management software needs in order to support you on your way towards GDPR compliance.
+To help you on the way, we’ve listed six key features that your contract management software needs in order to support you on your way towards GDPR compliance.

 1. GDPR & contract storage